-The Bachelor of Science in Health Sciences (BSHS) is a foundational degree for the student seeking to complete a Bachelors degree.
+The Bachelor of Science in Health Sciences (BSHS) is a foundational degree for the student seeking to complete a Bachelor's degree.
 The program serves students seeking entry into undergraduate or graduate programs in a specific healthcare profession, or educational enhancement for individuals wishing to advance their education/career.

-The mission of the Health Sciences program is to provide a solid foundation of healthcare related coursework for students seeking to either advance their prior educational accomplishments or prepare those seeking a post-baccalaureate or graduate level healthcare degree.
+The mission of the Health Sciences program is to provide a solid foundation of coursework in the health sciences for students seeking to enter the workforce, advance their prior educational accomplishments or to prepare those seeking a post-baccalaureate or graduate degree in a health-related field.